 33.6.1 Technical Requirements.

-The EDAM Entity will meetthe technical and communication requirements specified in the Business Practice Manual for the Extended Day-Ahead Market, which will be based on the Inter-Control Center Communication Protocol and Reliability Standards.
+The EDAM Entity must satisfy the technical and communication requirements specified in the Business Practice Manual for the Extended Day-Ahead Market, which will be based on the Inter-Control Center Communication Protocol and Reliability Standards.

 33.6.2 Communications and OASIS.